benspaghetti/benspaghetti.github.io/index.md

 Maths books (I don't really have the ability to read any of these lol, probably won't change for a long time): \
 Linear Algebra by Hoffman and Kunze \
-Principles of Mathematical Analysis by Rudin \
+Principles of Mathematical Analysis by Rudin
-Algebra: Chapter 0 by Aluffi

 Normal books \
-Think by Simon Blackburn
+???

 **Wikipedia Browsing**